Head Coach, Rhode Island (2013-present)

 Eleven different Rams that Elliott coached in that span also went on to play professionally: Perek Bellah, Sasha Gotsmanov, Simon Gatti, Dean Ruddy, Jeff Gonsalves, Callum Bissett, Danleigh Borman, Geoff Cameron, Adam Howarth, Lukasz Tumicz and Michael Tanke.

-A native of Belfast, Northern Ireland, Elliott stands among the most successful student-athletes in Rhode Island soccer history.
+Elliott stands among the most successful student-athletes in Rhode Island soccer history.
 During his playing career (1998-2001), he led the Rams to two Atlantic 10 regular-season titles, two Atlantic 10 postseason championships and two NCAA Tournament appearances.
 He ranks seventh all-time at URI with 87 career points in 78 games played, is fourth overall in assists (25) and is ninth in goals (31).

 An NSCAA All-Region selection and three-time A-10 All-Championship team honoree, Elliott was named MVP of the 2000 Atlantic 10 tournament before leading URI to NCAA Sweet 16.

 Following graduation, Elliott played professionally for one season with the Ards Football Club of the Irish Premier League.